ychen595/MSiA_400_G12/README.md

 **What we’ve done this week:**
 - Continue EDA work to explore feature distribution; taken outliers.
-- Discussed more details on both of the possible business problems.
-We selected as our buisness question: "predict next quarter's return probability for each brand on each store," which we believe has more business insight.
+- Discussed more details on both of the possible business problems with the Professor.
+We selected as our buisness question: "Increasing revenue is the goal of any retail store.
+Predicting the next quarter's total sales for each brand on each store could suppor managment decisions" which we believe has more business insight.
-- We discussed our ML problem.
-We aim to estimate logistic regression, decision forest and SVM to compare the performance of the algorithms.
+- We discussed about our ML problem.
+We aim to estimate linear/lasso/ridge regression, decision forest and SVM to compare the performance of the algorithms.
 - Talk to the professor to recieve orientation regarding the most adequate ML algorithm to solve the buisness question.